Helping refugees learn English (classroom based)

 Summary

-You will support learners with their English 'homework' for 2 hours, before or after their lesson with a qualified teacher.
+You will support learners with English 'homework' for 2 hours, either before or after their lesson with a qualified teacher.
 No previous experience needed.

 Detailed description